ad9311/css-reductor/README.md

 # CSS Reductor

-> Basic css framework to handle element positioning.
+> Basic css framework to handle element positioning and responsiveness.

-CSS Redcutor is a simple framework sort of like bootstrap to handle element positioning using css classes.
+CSS Redcutor is a simple framework sort of like Bootstrap to handle element positioning using css classes.
+This project does not intend to replace Bootstrap or any major css framework (yet).

 ## Built With